sivakov512/python-microservice-template/README.md

 ## Database migrations

-You can see that Github Actions, Dockerfile and k8s are use [go-migrate](https://github.com/golang-migrate/migrate) tool to migrate database.
+You can see that Github Actions, Dockerfile and k8s use [go-migrate](https://github.com/golang-migrate/migrate) tool to migrate database.
 All existing migration tools are bad, but this tool is best of them.
 So it is my preferred choice.

 ## License

-There are no LICENSE file in generated project, so add it by yourself.
+There are no LICENSE file in generated project, so add it yourself.